 The RESET\b pin can be disabled by programming RESET\PIN\CFG option bit to 0.
 When this option is selected, there could be a short period of contention during a POR ramp where the device drives the pin-out low prior to establishing the setting of this option and releasing the reset function on the pin.
+When the RESET pin is disabled and configured as a GPIO output, it operates as a pseudo open drain output.

-6.2.2.1.1 RESET\b pin filter
+6.2.2.1.1 RESET pin filter

-The RESET\b pin filter supports filtering from both the 1 kHz LPO clock and the bus clock.
-The RCM\RPFC[RSTFLTSS], RCM\RPFC[RSTFLTSRW], and RCM\RPFW[RSTFLTSEL] fields set control this functionality; see the RCM chapter.
+The RESET pin filter supports filtering from both the 1 kHz LPO clock and the bus clock.
+RCM\RPFC[RSTFLTSS], RCM\RPFC[RSTFLTSRW], and RCM\RPFW[RSTFLTSEL] control this functionality; see the RCM chapter.
 The filters are asynchronously reset by Chip POR.
-The reset value for each filter assumes the RESET\b pin is negated.
+The reset value for each filter assumes the RESET pin is negated.

 For all stop modes where LPO clock is still active (Stop, VLPS, LLS, VLLS3, and VLLS1), the only filtering option is the LPO-based digital filter.
 The filtering logic either switches to bypass operation or has continued filtering operation depending on the filtering mode selected.
-When entering VLLS0, the RESET\b pin filter is disabled and bypassed.
+When entering VLLS0, the RESET pin filter is disabled and bypassed.